 Welcome!
-This page is about the ArlFiber collective’s campaign to have Arlington County form a broadband authority to convert all or part of its ConnectArlington municipal dark fiber network into an open access fiber-to-the-home community network.
+This page is about the ArlFiber collective’s campaign to have Arlington County form a broadband authority to convert all or part of its ConnectArlington municipal dark fiber network into an open-access, fiber-to-the-home community broadband network.

 Information on forming a broadband authority:

 Why do we need this? | Is this legal? | What is The Virginia Wireless Service Authority Act? | What is a broadband authority? | What is an open access network? | Are there examples of this in Virginia? | How would the broadband authority interact with the existing ConnectArlington Network? | What is the Ammon model? | What is the process for forming a broadband authority? | How long does it take to form a broadband authority? | Who controls the broadband authority? | How will this be financed? | Why Fiber to the Home? | What is a software defined network? | Would a broadband authority enforce net neutrality? | How much would I pay for Internet? |Won’t 5G make all of this a moot point?

 Why Do we need this?

 The COVID-19 pandemic has laid bare the many perils and injustices created by the digital divide in the United States.
 This divide is largely attributable to our reliance on highly monopolized markets in which investor-owned telecommunication corporations make investment and service decisions based solely on the consideration of profits and shareholder returns.
 We need a public option that will at once affirm the principle that the internet is a vital utility worthy of public investment and control while creating actual competition and innovation to bring affordable high-speed internet to all residents and businesses currently unserved or underserved by the incumbent telecommunications corporations operating here in Arlington.